- Coronavirus Vaccine Q&A

 With any vaccine, it's common to have symptoms like fatigue or a headache after you get it.
 This is your immune system reacting (in a good way!) to the shot.
 The side effects with the COVID vaccine are very similar to what we see with other vaccines.

-In the COVID vaccine studies, up to half of people reported mild symptoms like fatigue or headache after getting the shot.
+In the coronavirus vaccine studies, up to half of people reported mild symptoms like fatigue or headache after getting the shot.
 Fewer than 5 of every 100 people reported things like low grade fevers or swelling and redness where they received the shot.
 These side effects typically go away on their own after a day or two.
-Be sure to call your healthcare provider if you have any side effects that bother you or do not go away.
+Be sure to call your doctor if you have any side effects that bother you or don't go away.

 Can I choose which vaccine to get?